Using Pre-joins in Queries

-Then, when you add tables contained in the catalog data source to queries in the same data source, Designer automatically applies the pre-joins defined in the data source to the tables.
+Then, when you add tables contained in the data source to queries in the same data source, the pre-joins defined on the data source will be automatically applied to the tables.

-- If Designer needs other tables to bridge the tables you select to add to a query, Designer prompts you whether to add the other tables at the same time.
+- If Logi JReport Designer needs other tables to bridge the tables you have added, you will be prompted to decide whether to add another table to the query.
 For example,

-- If there is more than one path available in the pre-joins, for example,
+- If there is more than one path available in the pre-join, as with this case,

-- In the Catalog Manager, expand the Properties sheet and select the query.
-Locate the Path Name property and you can see the name of the path.
+- In the Catalog Manager, expand the Properties sheet and select the query that uses the pre-join path.
+You will then see a property called Path Name which shows the name of the path used.

-- In the Query Editor dialog box, select Show Paths.
+- In the Query Editor, select the Show Paths button.

-You can bind a query with at most one path.
-Once you specify a path for a query, when you modify the relationships among the tables, you can make changes to a specific query based on that path, but the path itself is not changed.
-Therefore, when you edit a query, the following cases may appear:
+One query is bound with at most one path.
+Once a path has been specified for a query, when you modify the relationships among the tables, you can make changes to a specific query based on that path, but the path itself will not be changed.
+When you edit a query, the following cases may appear:

-- Adding tables to a query for which you have already specified a path - If more than one path is suitable after you add the tables, Designer still applies the specific path, that is, you cannot choose another path to replace the original one.
+- Adding tables to a query that has already been specified a path - If more than one path is suitable after the tables have been added, the specific path will still be used.
+That is, you cannot choose another path to replace the original one.